123p10/SchoolFolder/Grade 12/Computer Science/Code/C/Pointer Lesson/string.h/readme.txt

 Using the program:
-Run main.bat it will compile and run the program
+Run main.bat it will compile and run the program, gcc required

 Explanation of Decoder
 The program takes in a dictionary of codes in the format: